goznalo-git/AudioWaves/README.md

 ## Broad roadmap

 1. Basics: properly understanding the problem at hand, both I/O and processing options.
 For that, use Jupyter.
-2. Aesthetics: generate a few different styles to begin with.
+2. Aesthetics: generate a few different spectrum graphs to begin with.
 Also Jupyter.
 3. Scripting: turn the Jupyter notebook into a script, with the options as user input.
 4. Improvements